Aliases for TERF2IP Gene

 GeneCards Summary for TERF2IP Gene

-TERF2IP (Telomeric Repeat Binding Factor 2, Interacting Protein) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle / Checkpoint Control.
-GO annotations related to this gene include telomeric DNA binding.
+TERF2IP (TERF2 Interacting Protein) is a Protein Coding gene.
+Diseases associated with TERF2IP include Melanoma, Cutaneous Malignant 1 and Revesz Syndrome.
+Among its related pathways are Telomere Extension by Telomerase and Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include telomeric DNA binding.